Snapchain/babylon-deployment/README.md

 ### 6. Start the Babylon BTC Staker

-Start the Babylon BTC Staker, which isused to create the BTC delegation for your OP-Stack chain finality provider.
+Start the Babylon BTC Staker, which is used to create the BTC delegation for your OP-Stack chain finality provider.

 ```bash
 make start-babylon-btc-staker